 A more useful method of determining recluse spiders is by using the eye pattern.
 Most spiders have eight eyes arranged in two rows of four, but recluse spiders have six eyes arranged in three pairs (dyads), with one anterior dyad and a lateral dyad on each side.
 Some related spiders, particularly spitting spiders (which have a unique domed head region), have a similar eye pattern, but these are otherwise different.
 Recluse spiders make a protective silken retreat, but they are usually hunters that leave the web in search of prey.
 They can be abundant in human structures.
 Similar to widow spiders, recluse spiders usually bite only when they become trapped next to the victim's skin.
 Many wounds are erroneously attributed to this spider, but there are multiple other causes of necrotic wounds (see Related Links below).

 Bites occur either when sleeping humans roll onto the spider or put on clothes into which the spider has crawled.
 Recluse bites range in intensity from no noticeable effect to severe necrosis.
-Typical symptoms are as follows: Symptoms start 2-6 hours after the bite.
+Typical symptoms are as follows: Symptoms start two to six hours after the bite.
 Blisters frequently appear at the bite site, accompanied by severe pain and pronounced swelling.
-A common expression is the formation of a reddish blister, surrounded by a bluish area, with a narrow whitish separation between the red and blue, giving a 'bull's-eye' pattern.
-By 12-24 hours, it is usually apparent if a Loxosceles wound is going to become necrotic because it turns purple in color.
-If necrotic symptoms do not express by 48-96 hours, then they will not develop.
+A common expression is the formation of a reddish blister, surrounded by a bluish area, with a narrow whitish separation between the red and blue, giving a bull's-eye pattern.
+By 12 to 24 hours, it is usually apparent if a Loxosceles wound is going to become necrotic because it turns purple in color.
+If necrotic symptoms do not express by 48 to 96 hours, then they will not develop.
 If the skin turns purple, it will then turn black as cells die.
 Eventually the necrotic core falls away, leaving a deep pit that gradually fills with scar tissue.

 Three species of recluse spiders have been found in Florida: